-AUT 214 Engine Performance 6 credits 3 class hours, 9 lab hours
+AUT 214 Engine Performance 6 credits 3 class hrs, 9 lab hrs

 Covers the theory and operation of OBD II (On-Board Diagnostics Generation Two) and CAN (Controller Area Network) systems.
 The complete fuel and emission systems are covered in detail from fuel tank cap to combustion chamber of the engine.
 Emphasis is placed on fuel injection, ignition and emission control as it pertains to the techniques of diagnostics and distinguishing and interpreting trouble codes by the use of scan tools.
-Prerequisite: AUT 123 or instructor permission
+Pre-requisite: AUT 123 or instructor permission

-AUT 216 Motor Vehicle Inspection 2 credits Regulations 2 class hours
+AUT 216 Motor Vehicle Inspection 2 credits Regulations 2 class hrs

-This course prepares students for motor vehicle inspection exams.
-State laws, regulations, and proper vehicle inspection procedures is discussed and studied.
-Emphasized are safety related components for all inspection classes (A,B,C,D,E,T).
-Specific tools, equipment, and required materials to perform inspections are also discussed.
-The course develops diagnostic skills in checking vehicles for safety inspection requirements under Maine motor vehicle safety inspection requirements.
-Students will be eligible to take the state motor vehicle inspection exams and achieve certification.
+This course prepares students for the Maine State Vehicle Inspection exams.
+State laws, regulations and proper vehicle inspection procedures are discussed and studied.
+Emphasized are safety related components for all classes of vehicle inspection classifications A, B, C, D, E and T. Specific tools, equipment and required materials to perform inspections is also discussed.
+The course develops diagnostic skills in checking vehicles for safety inspection under Maine motor vehicle safety inspection requirements.
+Student will be eligible to take the state motor vehicle inspection exams and achieve certification.

-AUT223 Manual Drive Train and Axles 3 Credits 1.5 Class Hours/4.5 Lab Hours
+AUT 223 Manual Drive Train and Axles 3 credits 1.5 class hrs/4.5 lab hrs

 Consists of theory and operation of the manual transmission along with diagnosis, removal, repair and replacement of the clutch, manual shift transmissions (conventional and transaxle), drive line and final drive assembly.
 Transfer cases, four-wheel drive and all-wheel drive systems will be diagnosed and repaired along with drive shafts and related parts.
 This is a 7.5 week course.
+Pre-requisite: AUT 214